rapid-research/nc_pr_virtual_workshop/schedule/session_ii_2021_wkshp_sched.md

 Welcome and logistics, conduct reminder, any other updates | Christina B, Chris L | 5 mins Quick Q & A regarding Session 1 and homework; [Session II Objectives](https://rapid-research.github.io/nc_pr_virtual_workshop/modules/sessionII_goals.html) | Jill | 5 mins
-What is GitHub and how can it support hurricane research? | Jill, Christina B | 15 mins Hydroshare as a water data resource (demonstration for sharing and accessing information in a GitHub repository) | Jill, Christina B | 15 mins
+What is GitHub and how can it support hurricane research? | Jill, Christina B | 15 mins Hydroshare as a water data resource (demonstration for sharing and accessing information in a GitHub repository) | Tony C? | 15 mins
-How do you see your research in these tools? | Jill, Christina B | 20 mins
+How do you see your research in these tools? | Tony C? | 20 mins Break | All | 10 mins

 [//]: # (Any problems that need to be addressed)